jericson2332/CVMS/README.md

 # CVMS
-First reactjs WEBSITE called "MyCV Broadband Web" this is sample from scratch.
+First reactjs WEBSITE called "MyCV Broadband Web" this is created from scratch.

+With "USER PAGE" and "ADMIN PAGE"

 The images was taken from websites I viewed.